-Following the recent announcement of additional facilities from Secure Trust Bank plc and Blazehill Capital Finance Limited, which are expected to provide additional funding of £15.0 million into 2022, the Group has a strong balance sheet with a conservative gearing level and good liquidity with headroom within its funding facilities and associated covenants, which include a revolving credit facility of £10.0 million with HSBC Bank plc (due for repayment in October 2024), an invoice discounting facility of £40.0 million with Secure Trust Bank plc (due for renewal in December 2023) and a loan facility of £7.5 million from Blazehill Capital Finance Limited.
+The Group has secured funding from a number of funders, the most significant being Secure Trust Bank plc, HSBC Bank Plc and Blazehill Capital Finance Limited.
+Following receipt of additional funding of £15.0 million from Blazehill Capital Limited in 2022, the Group has a strong balance sheet with a conservative gearing level and good liquidity with headroom within its funding facilities and associated covenants.

+The Group's current facilities include a revolving credit facility of £10.0 million with HSBC Bank plc (due for repayment in October 2024), an invoice discounting facility of £40.0 million with Secure Trust Bank plc (due for renewal in December 2024) and a loan facility of £15.0 million from Blazehill Capital Finance Limited.